TylerJang27/SLogoParser_cs308/doc/API_CHANGES.md

     	 cleaner and more compact - were previously to be included in the Parser, or in TurtleModel, but added to the Parser API.

    Used in Parser API:
-    1a.
-CommandFactory
-        Builds commands based on input from Parser public CommandFactory(Map<String, List<String>> commands)

-        Returns a command after determining parameters, and a call to buildCommand public Command makeCommand(String command, Stack<Command> previous, Stack<List<Command>> listCommands, Map<String, List<String>> myCommands) throws InvalidArgumentException

-        Uses a constructor of the name of the key and inputs from make command to call the declaredConstructor and return a Command public Command buildCommand(String key, List<Command> commands, Stack<List<Command>> listCommands) throws InvalidCommandException

-        Returns a new constant based on the current value public Command makeConstant(String current)

-        Changes mode based on user input so that commands execute according to current mode. public void setMode(String mode)

-    1b.
-VariableFactory
-        Returns variables if previously defined, else makes new variables public VariableFactory()

-        Returns a makeVariable from the given command, variable from map of variables public MakeVariable makeVariable(Command previous)

-        Returns true if the variable has been previously handled/created, else creates variable (puts in local map) public boolean handleVariable(String current)

-        Returns variable from local map
-        public Variable getVariable(String varName)

-        Returns a new make variable to define a previous variable with the new given command public MakeVariable setVariable(Command command)

-        Returns a string representation of a variable to its value for display public String getVariableString()

-    1c.
-FunctionFactory
-        Builds functions and returns runFunctions if previously defined public FunctionFactory(Map<String, List<String>> commands)

-        Returns true if a function of a given name has been previously defined public boolean hasFunction(String funcName)

-        Returns a RunFuction for a predetermined Function that has been made public RunFunction runFunction(String funcName, Stack<Command> commands)

-        Returns a MakeUserInstruction from the given components public MakeUserInstruction handleFunction(Stack<String> components)

-        Returns a Function from the given components to be used in a MakeUserInstruction public Function buildFunction(String key, List<Command> commands, Stack<List<Command>> listCommands)

-    1d.
-Translator
-        Changes the internal mappings of commands to their representation in the new language public void SetLanguage(String language)

-        Returns the Map of current commands to their representation in the current language public Map<String, List<String>> getCommands()

-        Returns the translated version of a given command from the current language to the new language entered public String translateCommand(String command, String language)
+   A. CommandFactory
+   * Builds commands based on input from Parser
+        * public CommandFactory(Map<String, List<String>> commands)
+   * Returns a command after determining parameters, and a call to buildCommand
+        * public Command makeCommand(String command, Stack<Command> previous, Stack<List<Command>> listCommands, Map<String, List<String>> myCommands) throws InvalidArgumentException

+   * Uses a constructor of the name of the key and inputs from make command to call the declaredConstructor and return a Command
+        * public Command buildCommand(String key, List<Command> commands, Stack<List<Command>> listCommands) throws InvalidCommandException

+   * Returns a new constant based on the current value
+        * public Command makeConstant(String current)

+   * Changes mode based on user input so that commands execute according to current mode.
+        * public void setMode(String mode)

+  B. VariableFactory
+   * Returns variables if previously defined, else makes new variables
+        * public VariableFactory()

+   * Returns a makeVariable from the given command, variable from map of variables
+        * public MakeVariable makeVariable(Command previous)

+   * Returns true if the variable has been previously handled/created, else creates variable (puts in local map)
+        * public boolean handleVariable(String current)

+   * Returns variable from local map
+        * public Variable getVariable(String varName)

+   * Returns a new make variable to define a previous variable with the new given command
+        * public MakeVariable setVariable(Command command)

+   * Returns a string representation of a variable to its value for display
+        * public String getVariableString()

+  C. FunctionFactory
+   * Builds functions and returns runFunctions if previously defined
+        * public FunctionFactory(Map<String, List<String>> commands)

+   * Returns true if a function of a given name has been previously defined
+        * public boolean hasFunction(String funcName)

+   * Returns a RunFuction for a predetermined Function that has been made
+        * public RunFunction runFunction(String funcName, Stack<Command> commands)

+   * Returns a MakeUserInstruction from the given components
+        * public MakeUserInstruction handleFunction(Stack<String> components)

+   * Returns a Function from the given components to be used in a MakeUserInstruction
+        * public Function buildFunction(String key, List<Command> commands, Stack<List<Command>> listCommands)

+  D. Translator
+   * Changes the internal mappings of commands to their representation in the new language
+        * public void SetLanguage(String language)

+   * Returns the Map of current commands to their representation in the current language
+        * public Map<String, List<String>> getCommands()

+   * Returns the translated version of a given command from the current language to the new language entered
+        * public String translateCommand(String command, String language)

 2. TurtleManager *[RENAMED]*
     Used for modeling the motion of the turtle on the back-end, by executing Commands.
 	- Collection<String> getVariables() *[REMOVED]*